Waqas-Abbasi-dev/Restaurant-Website-UI/README.md

 # Restaurant-Website-UI
-A visually appealing restaurant website UI project with a focus on intuitive navigation and an attractive layout.
+A visually appealing restaurant website UI project with a focus on an attractive layout.
 Includes menu presentation,  and mobile responsiveness.